Sakalibel railway bridge

 Sakalibel railway bridge is a railway bridge over the Keruh river, located in Bumiayu, Brebes Regency, Central Java.
-The bridge was originally named Kali Keruh Bridge, and is the longest railway bridge in Operation Area V Purwokerto.
+The bridge was originally named Kali Keruh railway bridge, and is the longest railway bridge in Operation Area V Purwokerto.
 It has the building wisdom number 1153, and is located about one kilometer from the east of Bumiayu on the central line of Java.
 With a length of about 298m and a backdrop of mountainous scenery, Sakalimolas is popular as a photo spot, especially for train lovers (railfan).